fuankarion/lab_vision/lab8_cnn/Lab8.md

 <img src="Train.png" alt="Train" width="800" height="500">

-Best results are achieve for the following parameters
+On the epoch 25 of the trainig process an error of 14.7% for a single category, and an error for the top 5 categories of 5 0.7% is achieved.Best results are achieve for the following parameters

 Batch Size:180